Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

 ### GetDiagnosticInfo_V1

-Returns a list of actual metrics for every endpoint (Dataset).
+Returns a list of actual metrics for all concrete `DataSetWriter`s.
+This includes virtual `DataSetWriter`s created due to different publishing intervals configured.
+The name of these contain the original name provided and a hash value.

   _Request_: empty json (`{}`)